 Time frame: up to 3 years

-The time from start of treatment to death due to any cause (Arm 1 and Arm 2 separately)
+Time from the date of the first documented CR/CRh to the date of first documented relapse or death due to any cause, whichever occurs first (Arm 1 and Arm 2 separately)

 Time frame: up to 3 years